tagion/tagion/docs/docs/architecture/EpochCreator.md

 # Epoch Creator Service

-This service is responsbile for resolving the Hashgraph and producing a consensus ordered list of events, an Epoch.
+This service is responsible for resolving the Hashgraph and producing a consensus ordered list of events, an Epoch.

 Input:
   - A Contract-SC (Signed Consensus) is received from the [TVM](/docs/architecture/TVM.md) Service.